Divisiones Regionales de Fútbol in Ceuta and Melilla: Primera Autonómica de Melilla

 The Primera Autonómica de Melilla stands at the sixth level of Spanish football and is the only league played exclusively within the autonomous city of Melilla.
-The champion competes against the playoff winner from the Regional Preferente de Ceuta for promotion to the Tercera División RFEF (to Group 9, played by teams from Eastern Andalusia).
-Federation rules allows the champion to be promoted directly if there is no Melilla club in the Tercera División.
+The champion competes against the playoff winner from the Regional Preferente de Ceuta for promotion to the Tercera Federación (to Group 9, played by teams from Eastern Andalusia).
+Federation rules allows the champion to be promoted directly if there is no Melilla club in the Tercera Federación.